seqeralabs/conda-recipes/README.md

 Those recipes are made publicly available through [Seqera channel](https://anaconda.org/seqera) on Anaconda.org.

+>[!NOTE]
+> This project is archived since Bioconda is now building for ARM64 and Mac Silicon.
+Read more [here](https://github.com/bioconda/bioconda-recipes/issues/33333#issuecomment-2221176852).

 ## Environment setup for building packages

 1. Start and login to an EC2 Graviton instance (ie. c6g.large)